 The Omni Grove Park Inn is one of the South’s best-loved resorts.
 You don't have to be an overnight guest there to enjoy its history, elegance and wonderful amenities.
 Stop by the a drink in the Great Hall by one of the massive fireplaces.
 Enjoy a lunch or dinner on the Sunset Terrace with fabulous views.
 Or dine in EDISON craft ales + kitchen or VUE 1913 American Brasserie.
 Play a game of golf.
 Shop in their boutique stores.
-Or enjoy one of the top rated spas in the country.
+Or enjoy one of the top rated spas in the country (see our spa feature).

 Built in 1913 with granite stones mined from Sunset Mountain, Grove Park provides majestic views of the Blue Ridge Mountains.
 With its distinctive undulating red clay tile roof and original Roycroft furnishings and fixtures, The The Omni Grove Park Inn captures the essence of the Arts and Crafts movement.
 Tour the Presidential Suite!